MSc Nanoscience and Functional NanomaterialsFind a programme

 Read the programme admissions statement for important information on entry requirements, the application process and supporting documents required.

-The combination of skills training and world-class nanoscience means that graduates of this programme have either started a PhD or successfully obtained full-time employment.
+The combination of skills training and interaction with world-class functional materials research means that graduates of this programme have either started a PhD or successfully obtained full-time employment.

 Request more information